 If force is :all, then all systems are forced to be recompiled even if not modified since last compilation.
 If force is t, then only the system being loaded is forced to be recompiled even if not modified since last compilation, but other systems are not affected.
 If force is a list, then it specifies a list of systems that are forced to be recompiled even if not modified since last compilation.
 If force-not is :all, then all systems are forced not to be recompiled even if modified since last compilation.
-If force-not is :all, then all systems but the system being loaded are forced not to be recompiled even if modified since last compilation (note: this was changed in ASDF 3.1.2).
-If force-not is a list, then it specifies a list of systems that are forced not to be recompiled even if modified since last compilation (note: this was changed in ASDF 3.1.2).
+If force-not is t, then all systems but the system being loaded are forced not to be recompiled even if modified since last compilation (note: this was changed in ASDF 3.1.2).
 If force-not is a list, then it specifies a list of systems that are forced not to be recompiled even if modified since last compilation.

 Both force and force-not apply to systems that are dependencies and were already compiled. force-not takes precedences over force, as it should, really, but unhappily only since ASDF 3.1.2.
 Moreover, systems which have been registered as immutable by register-immutable-system (since ASDF 3.1.5) are always considered forced-not, and even their .asd are not refreshed from the filesystem.
-See Section 11.3 [Miscellaneous Functions], page 63.
+See Section 11.3 [Miscellaneous Functions], page 64.